warrior2323/GAPSHAPE---Encrypted-TCP-Chat-Application/README.md

 ﻿#Gapshape - Encrypted TCP Chat Application

-This is a secure chat application with a full-featured and intuitive Graphical User Interface! built with the help of thinter.
+This is a secure chat application with a full-featured and intuitive Graphical User Interface! built with the help of tkinter.
 It is based on the principle of Hybrid cryptography to establish a secure connection between the 2 clients on the server.

 Every client on the server is identified with a specific username.
 It has been made with the help of TCP Sockets in python.
 This application works on a CLIENT-SERVER Model in which multiple clients can connect to the server and can create a multi-client chat room where everyone can talk at once 🤝.
-Clients also can join chat rooms based on a specific topic so that they can find similar interested people there.
+Clients can also join chat rooms based on a specific topic so that they can find similar interested people there.

 For this Threading in python has been used so that the server can handle multiple clients at the same time.